kbrownMJ/sanity-okta-example/README.md

 <img width="750" alt="appEmbedlink" src="https://user-images.githubusercontent.com/38528/86342219-98cd7600-bc57-11ea-8afb-83567abec56d.png">

 And you are done with the setup on Okta.
 Futher actions here would be normal managing of users and their groups.
-Notice we have set a regex to avoid the Everyone group here, so it is not synced to Sanity. `everyone` is an internal Sanity group you cannot modify, and corresponds to the users added in the Sanity Identity Provider, so we just ignore it here.
+Notice we have set a regex to avoid the Everyone group here, so it is not synced to Sanity.
+You may of course modify this to suit your use case.

 ### Netlify